 Click here to see how we’ve helped others charged with sex crimes in Arizona.

 It’s not likely that you’ll be able to have your sex offender registration requirement removed in Arizona, but you may be able to have the charges against you dismissed or lowered to a lesser charge if the sexual offense is something less serious, like indecent exposure.

-Depending on the severity of the sex crime committed, offenders will receive a different ranking between level one and three.
 According to Arizona Department of Public Safety, there is no time limit for how long offenders must register, as the state does not comply with the Sex Offender Registration and Notification Act (SORNA).

 If you’re facing sex crime charges in Phoenix, Mesa, Tempe, Scottsdale, Chandler, or any other AZ city, the criminal attorneys at JacksonWhite can help.
 Our criminal defense lawyers have the necessary experience to help you have your charges dismissed, or minimized to disorderly conduct.
 Dial (480) 467-4370 to schedule a free and private consultation with dedicated JacksonWhite criminal defense attorney, Jeremy Geigle.

 Check out our results page to see how we’ve helped past clients deal with their sexual offenses in Arizona.

 If you’re arrested in AZ for soliciting a prostitute, the officer has two options: either to ticket and release you, or take you to jail.